 Well, it’s usually because there’s a blockage at the point where the coffee leaves the machine.
 That part is known as the ‘needle’.

-But what happens when it gives you less than what you asked for?
-Well, that’s a symptom that the machine isn’t getting enough water for the brew, possibly due to a blockage somewhere.
+Brewing less than the amount selected is a symptom that the machine isn’t getting enough water for the brew, possibly due to a blockage somewhere.
+(Always make sure the water reservoir is full!)

 First steps: First things first, you may want to give the Keurig coffee maker a simple reset.